Bibliomata/lc-bfeditor-rest/README.md

-# lc-bfeditor-rest

-### REST services for BIBFRAME Editor application
+### quarto - REST services for BIBFRAME Editor application

 #### Bootstrap and Deployment